User Guide

 • [N]: The object is not owned by the user, its lifetime is always managed by the library.

 Vulkan requires most of its handles to stay alive during the entire time the GPU is using them, which, in a renderer setting, means keeping them around for several frames.
 Tephra handles this by extending the lifetime of all objects that hold such Vulkan handles.
 When an object gets destroyed, its handles get stored in a per-device container with information about the jobs that have been enqueued so far.
-On some device method calls, like tp::Device::updateSemaphores and tp::Device::submitPresentImagesKHR, the jobs are checked for completion on the device and the relevant Vulkan handles will finally be destroyed.
+During some device method calls, like tp::Device::waitForJobSemaphores and tp::Device::enqueueJob, the jobs are checked for completion on the device and the relevant Vulkan handles will finally be destroyed.
+This can also be triggered by explicitly calling tp::Device::updateDeviceProgress.

 This is done efficiently through the use of globally incrementing job IDs that are used as values for Vulkan's timeline semaphores.
 When a handle is to be destroyed, a value T gets assigned to it, which is the ID of the last enqueued job.
 To test whether it can be freed at a later time, the value T is compared to the state of every device queue.
 If the last signalled timeline semaphore value for that queue is greater than T, or if the queue has finished executing every job previously submitted to it, the handle is guaranteed not to be used and can be safely destroyed.